TCGInc/gsachallenge/README.md

  * fail2ban - continuous monitoring - We we use the open source
-   fail2ban system to monitor ssh logs (and other open services as needed) for suspicious atcitivity, and automatically ban multiple invalid access attempts.
+   fail2ban system to monitor ssh logs (and other open services as needed) for suspicious atcitivity and automatically ban multiple invalid access attempts.

  * Docker - containerization - Docker allows us to quickly instantiate